ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 ### Most Votes
 - Create an array of candidates
 - Search the array to find the most votes awarded to any single candidate
+	- maybe using linear search?
 - Print out that candidate's name
+- goal: get practice using syntax of strucs